fguercilena/PyCompOSE/README.md

 All CompOSE tables come with a data sheet listing quantities and conventions used in the table.
-You will need to create a machine readable version of this data sheet using the EOSMetadata class:
+You will need to create a machine readable version of this data sheet using the `Metadata` class:

 ```python
 from compose.eos import Metadata, Table